Data Controller - Sarah Martin, Electoral Registration Officer, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR: Email: email@example.com

 It is optional to provide your telephone number or email address, but if you no longer wish me to hold and use these contact details to communicate with you, write to the Electoral Services Manager (contact details referred to below), to request that your telephone and/or email address be removed from my records.

 You do not have the right to ask me not to use your name or home address, as this is required by law for the purpose of maintaining the electoral register.

 Lawful bases1- my lawful bases for processing your personal information are:

-- for the performance of a contract or taking steps to enter into such a contract ie: where you are employed on polling station duties or as a canvasser
+- UK GDPR Article 6(1)(b) - for the performance of a contract or taking steps to enter into such a contract i.e. where you are employed on polling station duties or as a canvasser

-- for the performance of a public interest task which has a clear basis in law (see above), or in the exercise of official authority vested in me as Data Controller ie: maintaining the register of electors, in the public interest, as provided for in electoral law
+- UK GDPR Article 6(1)(e) and section 8(c) DPA 2018 - for the performance of a public interest task which has a clear basis in law (see above), or in the exercise of official authority vested in me as Data Controller i.e. maintaining the register of electors, right to inspect to ensure complete and accurate records, annual canvass

-- article 9 (2)(g) UK GDPR (DPA, section 10(3), Schedule 1, Part 2 para.
+- UK GDPR Article 9 (2)(g) (DPA, section 10(3), Schedule 1, Part 2 para.
 6(2)(a) justified by Representation of the People (England and Wales) Regulations 2001) -special category personal data e.g. nationality, health and ethnicity related information;

 Data processor(s) - to verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process, your data will be shared with the Department for Work and Pensions and the Cabinet.